Connect Document Management Service, Application Option to DMS

 - Click on Save.

-Your DMS repository is now ready to be consumed in SAP Document Management.
+Your DMS repository is now ready to be consumed in Document Management Service.

-PART IV : Onboarding DMS repository via SAP Document Management, Application Option
+PART IV : Onboarding DMS repository via Document Management Service, Application Option

-Pre-requisite : Follow the steps mentioned in this documentation to do initial configuration of SAP Document Management, Application Option.
+Pre-requisite : Follow the steps mentioned in this documentation to do initial configuration of Document Management Service, Application Option.

 Steps to onboard DMS repository: